ChristopherCautivar/personal-react-website/README.md

 # Personal-React-Website

 A basic react website created by using this video as a guide: https://www.youtube.com/watch?v=hQAHSlTtcmY.
 I already have some experience from my classes in a similar framework (Angular), so I'm hoping to use this simple project as a base to eventually create a website where I can host or demo most of my work on a platform as a service, such as Heroku.

+## Next Steps
+Now that I've completed the basic tutorial, much of my angular and webdev knowledge is coming back to me.
+My next steps will be:
+* Deploy to Heroku
+* Integrate a React router
+* Create a Habit tracker